Carl Carmer: Other writings and projects

 After the success of Stars Fell on Alabama, Carmer returned to the upstate New York region he had grown up in.
 He documented the myths and stories of the region, including the Cardiff Giant hoax, and wrote a new book, Listen for a Lonesome Drum.
 He followed this up with a sequel in 1949, Dark Trees to the Wind.

 In 1939 Carmer wrote a well-received volume in the Rivers of America Series, The Hudson River.
 In 1942 he became the Editor for the Rivers of America Series, edited The Songs of the Rivers of America (1942) and wrote The Susquehanna (1955).
 In all, Carmer wrote 37 books.
 He was considered one of America's most popular writers during the 1940s and 1950s.

 Personal life and death

-Cramer married artist Elizabeth Black on December 24, 1928.
+Carmer married artist Elizabeth Black on December 24, 1928.
 He died on September 11, 1976, in Bronxville, New York.